 The revolution was in the minds of the people, and this was effected from 1760 to 1775, in the course of fifteen years, before a drop of blood was shed at Lexington.

-At the time, there was little practical evidence to support the founders’ philosophical vision.
+At the time, there was little in their own experience to support the founders’ philosophical vision.
 As David C. Korten, former Harvard Business School professor and author of The Great Turning, explains:

 In its time it was a truly audacious idea.
 When the founders boldly declared that all men are created equal and that governments derive their power from the consent of the governed, the evidence of 5,000 years of rule by hereditary emperors, kings, and feudal lords suggested such an idea might even be contrary to human nature.

-Despite its unprecedented nature, this bold experiment was thoroughly grounded in natural, universal laws and principles.
+Despite its unprecedented nature, this bold experiment was thoroughly grounded in natural, universal laws and principles – and in guidance from the Iroquois Confederacy.
 Although they wouldn’t have used the same terminology, there is every indication that the founders sought to ensure that the nation enjoyed the right mix of four fertile conditions present in all thriving living organisms: (1) divergent parts coming together to create (2) a sufficiently convergent whole, supported and connected by (3) a consistent yet adaptive relational and governing infrastructure, all animated and guided by (4) the self-organizing spark of life.

 Understanding the founders’ vision in this way can help us understand today’s struggles and may help us find a way beyond them.
 To that end, I offer the following brief exploration of those fertile conditions in the context of the nation’s originating intentions.